 - Ensure everyone in your business has their own account for your booking software.

 - Make sure credit card information is only made accessible on a need-to-know basis.

 - Make sure your administration system has proper activity and security logging.

 - Regularly test your security systems to make sure they are working and compliant.

-- Maintain a security policy that addresses your security.
+- Maintain a security policy that addresses your security requirements.

 In reality, a security policy is simply a document that outlines what you do and why when it comes to security.
-In the event of a security issue, your policy would provide guidance to you.
+In the event of a security issue, your policy would provide guidance.

-Remember that by using Rezgo, you are using a PCI Compliant service provider and in many cases, your PCI compliance requirements are reduced tremendously.
+Fortunately, by using Rezgo, you are using a PCI Compliant service provider.
+In most cases, your PCI compliance requirements are reduced tremendously.